Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Attempts to compare data from an I2C bus slave (at the specified I2C bus address and starting sub-address within the device) with an array of data held in internal RAM.
+Attempts to compare data in an array in internal RAM with that read from an I2C bus slave at the specified I2C bus address and starting sub-address within the device.
+This routine may be useful to confirm that a previous write to a series of sub-addresses (for example, in a memory device) has been successful.

 **Arguments:**

 Unsigned 16-bit `address` consisting of two 8-bit fields:

 * Most significant byte contains the 7-bit slave address as its upper 7 bits (the least significant bit is ignored).
-See important note under [`I2c_51.a51` module](https://github.com/Chapmip/8051-assembly-c-i2c-timers-serial/blob/master/README.md#i2c_51a51-module-and-header-file) above — depending on the way that the slave address is specified, it may be necessary to shift it one bit to the left (i.e. multiply it by two) before providing it as an 8-bit argument.
+See important note [above](https://github.com/Chapmip/8051-assembly-c-i2c-timers-serial/blob/master/README.md#i2c_51a51-module-and-header-file) — depending on the way that the slave address is specified, it may be necessary to shift it one bit to the left (i.e. multiply it by two) before providing it as an 8-bit argument.
 * Least significant byte contains the 8-bit starting sub-address to be accessed within the I2C slave device.

 Pointer `ptr` to an array of unsigned 8-bit data values in internal RAM

-Unsigned 8-bit `count` of the number of values to compare (should be less than or equal to the length of the array pointed to by `ptr`)
+Unsigned 8-bit `count` of the number of values to compare (should be <= `sizeof` array pointed to by `ptr`)

 **Returns:**